anashatem46/notion-transaction-app/README.md

 - `Transaction Type` (Select) - Options: "Expense" or "Income"
 - `Date` (Date) - The date of the transaction
 - `Linked Account` (Relation) - Relation to the Accounts database
-- `Spending Category` (Relation) - Relation to the Categories database
+- `Spending Category` (Relation) - Relation to the Categories database (optional for income transactions)
 - `Note` (Rich Text) - Optional notes about the transaction

 #### Categories Database Properties